 - relatively inexpensive

 - the need for specialist facilities for storage, viewing, printing and USB reproduction

-- poor useability compared with digital.
-Digital formats are normally preferred due to improved accessibility, searchability, useability and reduced space requirements
+- poor usability compared with digital.
+Digital formats are normally preferred due to improved accessibility, searchability, usability and reduced space requirements

 - Journal archives

 - Law reviews

 - Specialist research collections

 The Library's Microform collections are located as appropriate in either a campus library's microform collection, ADPML, SPC or low use storage depending upon the nature of the content.

 Microform titles should be reviewed regularly for their continued relevance to the teaching, learning and research activities of the University (see Deselection(Weeding) Guidelines).
 Some microform content may also have been replaced by a digital version and therefore require a retention decision.

 The review of microform titles for possible de-selection or transfer to CARM should be undertaken carefully and all recommendations for microform removal need to be referred to the Collection Advisory Group for consideration and approval.